|

 that they ran off and committed suicide.

-And yet, we are
+yet, we

 the ones who